 Graham has been dancing tango for a good few years now, after being dragged along to a class one night by a friend from a modern jive venue, and almost immediately becoming hooked on the dance.

 Since then he has studied tango at a wide variety of schools and with a wide variety of teachers.
 He has taken every opportunity possible to take workshops and private classes with modern tango maestros and world champions.
 Most recently he has trained under Tomas Corbalan, and has been having private classes with Leonel Di Cocco.

-Right from the start of their respective tango journeys they both knew that tango was a dance that needed to be experienced against a backdrop of as many different kinds of music as possible.
-It may have started in South America with the bandoneon and violin orchestras of the age, but that need not be where it stops.
+From the start of their respective tango journeys, Graham and Nathalie both knew that tango was a dance that needed to be experienced against a backdrop of as many different kinds of music as possible.
+It may have started in South America with the bandoneon and violin orchestras of the age, but that was only the root of its evolution and could not be where it stops.
 A lot of modern music from blues to pop has a tango-suitable rhythm, so where music is concerned they soon decided that there are no rules.

 This belief in the inherent flexibility of tango extends to the dance itself, and so although they continue to take every opportunity to learn from the best in the traditional tango world, they are not averse to trying new things in tango or merging it with other styles.

 Graham has also trained with Parkinson's UK with regard to teaching dance to people with Parkinson's.
 Dance, and especially Argentine Tango, has been proven to have significant and beneficial effects for people with the condition, and he is actively looking for Parkinson's groups to work with.

 When not teaching dance, Graham runs The Lacuna Works - a sound and lighting company for events and concerts, and is the quality manager at a medical laboratory in Chichester.
 He does other stuff too, but if you want to find out about that you will have to ask.